tinuva/SDRPlusPlusBrown/docs/index.md

 ![](bandwidth-slider.jpg)

-## TCI connector
+## TCI protocol

 This is a basic implementation of TCI connector, which is a protocol for remote control of transceivers.
-It allows uni-directional communication from SDR++ to the transceiver.
+It currently allows only uni-directional communication from SDR++ to the transceiver.
 It supports both audio and wideband data transfer to the programs.
-It works for me, it has not been tested by anyone else.
+It works for me, but it has not been tested by someone else.
 Please become a tester.
-Demand the TCI support from the software you use!
+Demand the TCI support from all other software you use!

 ![](tci-interface.jpg)

 ## Roadmap

-Direction of this fork development points towards:
+Direction of this fork development:

-* Keeping in sync with original project.
+* To keep in sync with original project.
-* Hearing and decoding more
+* To hear and decode more.
-* Transmitting with ease, with attention to Android, for portable operations.
+* To Transmit with ease, with attention to Android, for portable operations.
-* More non-canonical and controversial ideas.
+* To add more non-canonical and controversial ideas.